By Gemma Giuliano

 One example is “Guilty” by Gucci Perfume: 古驰 “罪爱”

 One of the cleverest brand names around sees this translation not only stay loyal to the pronunciation of the original brand name but also capture the meaning of the word “Guilty.”
 In Chinese “罪” means “guilt” and “爱” means “love”, so “Guilty Love’.

 It is difficult enough marketing in your home market let alone a foreign market where there are multiple languages to contend with.
 Lingmo’s customised translation solutions allow you to create a unique voice that differentiates your brand in every market without losing your core values.

 Thinking about bringing language translation solutions to your company?

-We are AI-Powered translation software solutions experts.
-Check our services to see how you can take your business global.
+Lingmo are AI translation software experts.
+Check out our multilingual solutions to see how you can support your global audience better.